claromes/telegramtrac/README.md

 5. Switch tabs to preview or download the data

-6. To tracking another channel, switch to last tab (`trac`) and click `new trac`.
+6. To tracking another channel, switch to the last tab (`trac`) and click `new trac`.

     6.1.
 Enter the input `channel name` (*t.me/CHANNEL_NAME_IS_HERE*), then click on the `trac` button

-7. To finish and delete all credentials/session/code/password, click on the `log out` button
+7. To finish and delete all credentials/session files, click on the `log out` button

 - At each tracking the dataset are grouped in the same file to allow network analysis